Jaco Pastorius: Early life and education

 The origin of Pastorius' nickname, "Jaco", is disputed.
 There is an interview with Jaco's father, Jack Pastorius, that took place in 2001 hosted by Bob Miles.
 Jack says that he was given the nickname during his service in the Navy.
 He later began calling Pastorius by this nickname in his early childhood.
-In the Robert Trujillo documentary Jaco, Pastorius' brother said that their mother came up with the nickname.
+In the documentary Jaco, Pastorius' brother said that their mother came up with the nickname.
 It is also believed that the nickname was partially influenced by his love for sports as well as the umpire Jocko Conlan.
 In 1974, he began spelling it "Jaco" after it was misspelled by his neighbor, pianist Alex Darqui.
 His brother called him "Mowgli" after the wild boy in The Jungle Book because he was energetic and spent much of his time shirtless on the beach, climbing trees, running through the woods, and swimming in the ocean.
 He attended St. Clement's Catholic School in Wilton Manors, Florida, and was an altar boy at St. Clement's Church.
 His confirmation name was Anthony.
 He was intensely competitive and excelled at baseball, basketball, and football.
 He played drums until he injured his wrist playing football when he was thirteen.
 The damage was severe enough to warrant corrective surgery and inhibited his ability to play the drums.

 By age 17, Pastorius began appreciating jazz and had saved enough money to buy an upright bass.
 Its deep, mellow tone appealed to him, though it strained his finances.
 He had difficulty maintaining the instrument, which he attributed to the humidity in Florida.
 When he woke one day to find it had cracked, he traded it for a 1962 Fender Jazz Bass.

 During his teens, he played bass guitar for Wayne Cochran and the C.C.
 Riders.

 In the early 1970s, Pastorius taught bass at the University of Miami, where he befriended jazz guitarist Pat Metheny, who was on the school's faculty.
 With Paul Bley and Bruce Ditmas, Pastorius and Metheny recorded an untitled album, Jaco in 1974.
 Pastorius then played on Metheny's debut album, Bright Size Life (ECM, 1976).
 He recorded his debut solo album, Jaco Pastorius (Epic, 1976), with Michael Brecker, Randy Brecker, Lenny White, Herbie Hancock, Hubert Laws, Sam & Dave, David Sanborn, and Wayne Shorter.